Ph.D., University of Colorado (2009)

 Population ecology and conservation, decision-theoretic science

 Shea, CP, MJ Eaton, DI MacKenzie.
-In review.
-Implementation of an occupancy-based, range-wide monitoring protocol to guide population recovery of the imperiled New England cottontail Sylvilagus transitionalis.
-J. Wildlife Mgmt.
+2019.
+Implementation of an occupancy-based monitoring protocol for a widespread and cryptic species, the New England cottontail (Sylvilagus transitionalis).
+Wildlife Research.
+46(3): 222-235.

 Eaton, MJ, AK Fuller, FA Johnson, RC Stedman, M Hare.
 2016.
 Application of Decision Science to Resilience Management in Jamaica Bay.
 In W Solecki, E Sanderson, J Waldman and A Parris (eds) Prospects for Resilience.
 Island Press.

 Johnson, FA, MJ Eaton, J Williams, G Jensen, and J Madsen.
 2015.
 Training Conservation Practitioners to be Better Decision Makers.
 Sustainability.
 7:8354–8373.